 Inventories are measured at the lower of cost or net realizable value.
-The value of precious metals fluctuates according to international market price, the Company assesses value of inventories on the reporting date, and writes down the cost of inventories to their net realizable value.
+The value of precious metals fluctuates according to international market price, the Group assesses value of inventories on the reporting date, and writes down the cost of inventories to their net realizable value.
 Inventory valuation is based on expected market demand in a period of foreseeable future which may fluctuate by rapid change in industry.
 On the other hand, there is uncertainty in estimation of content of precious metal for work in progress inventories, which involves management judgement which would effect inventories valuation.
 Please refer to note 6(e) for further description of the valuation of inventories.

-(b) Impairment of property, plant and equipment, and inventories valuation in investments accounted for using equity method
+(b) Impairment of property, plant and equipment

-Please refer to note 5(a) for valuation of inventories.
-In the process of evaluating the potential impairment, the Company is required to make subjective judgments in determining the independent cash flows, useful lives, expected future income and expenses related to the specific asset groups considering of the nature of the industry.
-Any changes in these estimates based on changed economic conditions or business strategies and could result in significant impairment charges or reversal in future years.
+In the process of impairment assessment, the Group uses judgments in determining the independent cash flows, useful lives, expected future income and expenses related to the specific asset groups considering of the nature of the industry.
+Any changes in these estimates based on changed economic conditions or business strategies could result in significant impairment or reversal of impairment in the future.
+Please refer to note 6(g) for further detail of impairment assessment.